-On the article preview card
+- On the article preview card

-On the article page
+- On the article page

 The first option doesn’t work for four reasons:

-Not every article has a preview image.
+- Not every article has a preview preview.

-The second option seems to be more plausible.
+The second option is more plausible.

 First-time readers now know that the article they’re reading is behind a paywall.
 They’re given options as to whether they want to read the article and use up one membership preview, or they can upgrade to get unlimited access to all the articles.